bbuchfink/diamond/README.md

 About
 =====
-DIAMOND is developed by Dr. Benjamin J. Buchfink, independent scientist, Tübingen, Germany, supported by the Max Planck Society for the Advancement of Science, in collaboration with the Drost lab at the University of Dundee.
-From 2019-2024, it was developed by Benjamin Buchfink at the Drost lab, Max Planck Institute for Biology Tübingen.
+DIAMOND is developed by Dr. Benjamin J. Buchfink, independent scientist, Tübingen, Germany, supported by the Max Planck Society for the Advancement of Science.
+From 2019-2024, it was developed by Benjamin J. Buchfink at the Drost lab, Max Planck Institute for Biology Tübingen.
 From 2018-2019, its development was supported by the German Federal Ministry for Economic Affairs and Energy through an EXIST grant.
-From 2016-2018, it was developed by Benjamin Buchfink as an independent researcher.
-From 2013-2015, the initial version was developed by Benjamin Buchfink at the Huson lab, University of Tübingen, Germany.
+From 2016-2018, it was developed by Benjamin J. Buchfink as an independent researcher.
+From 2013-2015, the initial version was developed by Benjamin J. Buchfink at the Huson lab, University of Tübingen, Germany.

 \[[:email:Email](mailto:buchfink@gmail.com)\]
 \[[X](https://x.com/bbuchfink)\]